@axonlabs/core - v0.13.0

 like the brain's powerful neural pathways, simple yet strong. ๐Ÿง

-Axon is a backend library that aims to be simple and powerfull.
+Axon is a backend framework that aims to be simple and powerfull.

 Currently Axon is 2X faster than Express. :D please checkout Axon Benchmarks